How big is the ideal workshop?

 5. Set an Acquisition Limit.
 Every woodworking magazine and website touts the newest, most improved, must-have tool that we didn’t know we needed until we read the glowing product review.
 But your shop space is limited.
 It limits the number and size of tools you can acquire.
 Do not buy a new tool that you cannot store or use in a convenient location.
 If you absolutely must have a tool you don’t have room for, then make space by selling or giving away non-essential tools.
 Focus on equipping your shop with the most versatile, high-quality tools you can get and learn to use them effectively.

 The acquisitive spirit is the enemy of craft.
 Nobody has ever made anything out of wood by wishing he had a bigger shop in which to work.
-The best way to work in a small space is to go work in it.
+The best way–indeed, the only way–to work in a small space is to just go work in it.